adamdjbrett/doctrineofdiscovery.org/_posts/2021-05-27-two-kinds-being-doctrine-discovery.md

 ---
 title: "Two Kinds of Beings: The Doctrine of Discovery And Its Implications for Yesterday and Today"
 excerpt_separator: "<!--more-->"
-excerpt: "On August 6, 2001, Ralph Boyd, Jr., U.S. Assistant Attorney for Civil Rights and Lorne Craner, Assistant Secretary of State for Democracy, Human Rights and Labor, testified before the United Nations Committee for the Elimination of Racial Discrimination.
-Among many other questions concerning race relations in the United States, the two high-level U.S. officials were asked, 'What is the United States position with respect to its 1863 treaty with the Western Shoshone Indians?'"
+excerpt: "'What is the United States position with respect to its 1863 treaty with the Western Shoshone Indians?'"
 categories:
   - Blog
 tags: